pakeke-constructor/PushOps/txt_and_images/codebase/components.md

 speed = {speed = 10, max_speed = 100} -- entity speed

-strength = 10 -- entity strength (how far can push other entities.
-Also the range of a push.)
+strength = 10 -- entity strength, determines push/pull strength for player.
--- for enemies, player is damaged by ent.strength.
+-- for enemies, player is damaged by ent.strength when hit.

 toughness = 300
 -- The speeed an entity can collide at before a :hit() callback is envoked.
+-- (THIS ISN'T REALLY USED!!!!)

 hardness = 10
+-- (THIS ISN'T REALLY USED EITHER!!!)
 -- If an entity is `hit` by an entity with a higher hardness than itself, -- It will take damage equal to the difference in hardness.
 -- default: 0
 -- players: 100   -- physics: 99    -- TODO: is this used anymore?? idk
+-- (THIS ISN'T REALLY USED EITHER!!!)

 light = {